quickintegrate/docs/docs/Core Development/Triggers/REST.md

 </tbody>
 </table>

-`URI parameters are defiened in curly brakets`
+`URI parameters are defiened in curly brackets`